ydataai/ydata-profiling/docs/index.md

 ### Tutorials

-Looking for how to use certain features or how to intgrate `ydata-profiling` in your currect stack and workflows, check our step-by-step tutorials.
+Looking for how to use certain features or how to integrate `ydata-profiling` in your currect stack and workflows, check our step-by-step tutorials.

 - **How to master exploratory data analysis with ydata-profiling?** Check this [step-by-step tutorial](https://medium.com/ydata-ai/auditing-data-quality-with-pandas-profiling-b1bf1919f856).